Walter Cunningham

 Ronnie Walter Cunningham (March 16, 1932 – January 3, 2023) was an American astronaut, fighter pilot, physicist, entrepreneur, venture capitalist, and author of the 1977 book The All-American Boys.
-NASA's third civilian astronaut (after Neil Armstrong and Elliot See), he was a lunar module pilot on the Apollo 7 mission in 1968.
+NASA's third civilian astronaut (after Neil Armstrong and Elliot See), he was a Lunar Module pilot on the Apollo 7 mission in 1968.

-Biography

 Early life, education and military career

 Cunningham was born in Creston, Iowa, on March 16, 1932.
+According to Cunningham, he intended to serve as a lieutenant commander in the Naval Air Corps, apparently inspired by a movie around 1940, named by Cunningham as Hell Divers.
 He graduated from Venice High School in Los Angeles, California, in 1950.
 The science building is named Cunningham Hall in his honor.

-Thereafter, Cunningham continued his education at nearby Santa Monica College until joining the U.S. Navy in 1951.
+Thereafter, Cunningham continued his education at nearby Santa Monica College, intending to become an architect, until joining the U.S. Navy in 1951.
+Cunningham enlisted in the Navy to serve in the Korean War and return at an earlier time than those who were drafted.
+However, Cunningham had to take a two-year college equivalency test in order to qualify.
 He began flight training in 1952 and served on active duty as a fighter pilot with the U.S. Marine Corps from 1953 until 1956, flying 54 missions as a night fighter pilot in Korea.
 Armistice discussions were still ongoing when Cunningham initially left for Korea, and the Korean Armistice Agreement was signed just before he arrived.
 From 1956 to 1975, he continued to serve in the United States Marine Corps Reserve, ultimately retiring at the rank of colonel.

-Cunningham married the former Lo Ella Irby of Norwalk, California, and had two children, Brian and Kimberley.
-Walter and Lo Ella eventually divorced.
-In addition to his sister and his children, he was survived by his second wife, retired Houston businesswoman Dorothy "Dot" Cunningham.

 Upon completing his service obligation, Cunningham resumed his studies at Santa Monica College before transferring to the University of California, Los Angeles (UCLA) in 1958.
 Cunningham received his Bachelor of Arts degree with honors in 1960, and his Master of Arts degree with distinction in 1961, both in physics, from UCLA.
 He completed all requirements save for the dissertation for a Doctor of Philosophy degree in physics at UCLA during his time at RAND Corporation, where he spent three years prior to his NASA selection.